LTUC/amman-dotnet-401d2/Curriculum/Class32/Facilitator/email.md

 # Email

+## What
+SMTP servers (Simple Mail Transfer Protocol) are used for the sending and receiving of emails.
+Sometimes we need to offset the use of sending emails to a 3rd party provider.
+This is what SendGrid is for.
+SendGrid is our 3rd party provider that will allow us to use it's platform to send emails to our consumers.

+## Why

+Email is extremely common in today's web world, but creating our own SMTP server can potentially cause many issues with reliablitly and security.
+Sometimes it can be better to offload that weight to another platform that can handle those limitatiosn for you.

+## How

 Review and follow the instructions located in the SendGrid documentation here:
 [SendGrid Tutorial](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email)

 Once you get SendGrid service created and the API Keys saved in your user secrets, start building out the email service:

 ## Demo